pandas-dev/pandas/web/pandas/community/ecosystem.md

 distributed sort algorithm all designed to accelerate queries on large matrices of genome sequencing data.

-It is often easiest to use Pandas to manipulate the summary statistics or other small aggregates produced by Hail.
+It is often easiest to use pandas to manipulate the summary statistics or other small aggregates produced by Hail.
 For this reason, Hail provides native import to and export from Pandas DataFrames: